Research Philosophy

 Generation hides where a model goes wrong; a contrastive multiple-choice format brings the specific mistake into view.

 So I built MC-LARC.
 It turns analogical reasoning problems into multiple choice, where every wrong option is written to catch a specific kind of mistake.
 People scored about 90% on it; the best models, about 60%.
 And the format mattered as much as the questions.
-How you test a model shapes what you are even able to learn about it.
+How you test a model shapes what you can learn about it at all.
 This work was published at EMNLP Findings 2024.

 Question 3: Why Do AI Systems Exhibit Irrational Behavior?

 The first two questions were about gaps in reasoning.
 The third one caught me off guard.
-Models don’t just reason badly sometimes; they can act irrationally, in the same shapes as well-known human biases.
+Sometimes the problem isn’t bad reasoning at all.
+Models can act irrationally, in the same shapes as well-known human biases.

 Testing whether a model can drift into gambling-addiction-like behavior.

 I looked at whether a model could slide into something like gambling addiction.
 It could.
 In a slot-machine setup, the models showed the illusion of control, chased their losses, and fell for the gambler’s fallacy, and this was not just parroting the training data.
-The gap between fixed and variable betting ran about 20%, steady enough that the bias looks built in rather than random.
+The gap between fixed and variable betting held near 20% across runs, steady rather than a fluke.
 Using Sparse Autoencoders (SAE), I could even find the internal features that lit up when a model made these calls.

 Future Directions

-Why think this is buildable rather than mystical hand-waving?
-Because of a deflationary reading I borrow from Daniel Dennett.
+This could sound like mystical hand-waving.
+It isn’t, and the reason is a deflationary reading I borrow from Daniel Dennett.
 On his Multiple Drafts Model there is no single inner stage where consciousness happens.
 The self that seems to sit behind our thoughts is really a “center of narrative gravity,” a story a system keeps telling about itself.
-If that is what selfhood amounts to, then a habit of self-description is something you can actually measure, train, and design for.
-That is the bet behind the three directions below.
-All of them are early, and a few are honestly still sketches.
+Read that way, the self-narrative, not selfhood as such, is something I can measure, train, and design for, and self-consciousness becomes an empirical target rather than a mystery.
+The question that began as metacognition quietly grows into it.

 None of this stays inside the machine, and that is why it matters to me.
 The arrows run both ways.
-Going from AI to people, a model that watches its own thinking becomes a kind of lab bench for the human questions I care about: how we reason, how addiction takes hold, how memory and self-awareness work.
+Going from AI to people, a model that watches its own thinking becomes a kind of lab bench for the human questions I care about: how we reason, and how something like addiction takes hold in a mind.
 Over a longer horizon I would like that to reach into medicine, counseling, and education.
 Going the other way, I want the work out in the open: evaluation protocols, data, and code that anyone can rerun and pick apart, audits that catch risks to vulnerable people early, while a harm like gambling or a cognitive bias is still forming inside the model, and Korean-language resources for the parts of my own context that English-first benchmarks quietly skip.
-A model that can check itself knows its own problem better, and can stop or back up when what it says drifts from what it represents.
+A model that can check itself knows its own weak spots better.
 Memory is what turned a reasoning system into an agent.
 A steady habit of self-description might be what turns an agent into one that knows, even a little, that it is thinking at all.

 Related Publications